-Activity Definition F1
+Activity Definition F1.1

-INSTALL A NEW HIGH EFFICIENCY REFRIGERATED CABINET OR REPLACE AN EXISTING REFRIGERATED DISPLAY CABINET
+INSTALL A NEW HIGH EFFICIENCY REFRIGERATED CABINET

-- 1. The New End-User Equipment or replacement End-User Equipment must be a Refrigerated Cabinet as defined within the terms of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020. - 2.
-The Refrigerated Cabinet must have an Energy Efficiency Index (EEI) below 81, as recorded in the GEMS Registry, with the exception of Integral Ice Cream Freezer Cabinets (Product Class 5 in Table F1.1) which must have an EEI below 51, as recorded in the GEMS registry. - 3.
-The Refrigerated Cabinet must be a registered product based on Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020.
+- 1. The New End-User Equipment End-User Equipment must be a Refrigerated Cabinet as defined within the terms of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020. - 2.
+The Refrigerated Cabinet must have an Energy Efficiency Index (EEI) below 77, as recorded in the GEMS Registry, with the exception of Integral Ice Cream Freezer Cabinets (Product Class 5 in Table F1.1.1) which must have an EEI below 51, as recorded in the GEMS registry. - 3.
+The Refrigerated Cabinet must be a registered product based on Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020 or the New Zealand Energy Efficiency (Energy Using Products) Amendment Regulations 2020. - 4.
+The new End-User Equipment must not have 4 or more display sides.

-- 1. The existing End-User Equipment must be removed. - 2.
-The New or replacement End-User Equipment must be installed. - 3.
-The activity, including the removal of any existing End-User Equipment, must be performed or supervised by a suitably qualified licence holder in compliance with the relevant standards and legislation.
+- 1. The New End-User Equipment must be installed and must not replace an existing refrigerated cabinet. - 2.
+The New End-User Equipment must be used as the Refrigerated Cabinet Product Class, as set out in the second column of Table F1.1.1, within which it is registered in Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020. - 3.
+The activity must be performed or supervised by a suitably qualified licence holder in compliance with the relevant standards and legislation.